Exploitation of women in mass media: Television

 Television is often subject to criticism for the sexual exploitation of women on screen, particularly when teenagers are involved.
 In 2013, the Parents Television Council released a report that found that it was increasingly more likely for a scene to be exploitative when a teenage girl was involved.
 The report also found that 43 percent of teen girls on television are the targets of sexually exploitative jokes compared to 33 percent of adult women.
 Rev. Delman Coates, a PTC board member said, "young people are having difficulty managing the distinction between appropriate and inappropriate sexual conduct".
 This report is of a series that's about media sexualization of young girls.

 The researchers from the study claim that "[i]f media images communicate that sexual exploitation is neither serious nor harmful, the environment is being set for sexual exploitation to be viewed as trivial and acceptable.
 As long as there are media producers who continue to find the degradation of women to be humorous, and media outlets that will air the content, the impact and seriousness of sexual exploitation will continue to be understated and not meaningfully addressed in our society."

 A 2012 study led by sociologist Stacy L. Smith found that in both prime-time television and family films, women were highly likely to be depicted as thin and scantily clad.
 They were also vastly underrepresented in STEM fields when compared to their male counterparts, and had less speaking roles.
 According to this study, only 28.3 percent of characters in family films, 30.8 percent of characters in children's shows, and 38.9 percent of characters on prime time television were women.

-According to a report by the Women's Media Center (WMC), it found that the gender gap has not declined and that in some industries it has gotten worse.
-In television, it found the percentage of female TV characters has decreased and that the ones who make it on-screen are not likely to get the lead roles compared to the male characters.
-"According to the Center for the Study of Women in Television & Film's 'Boxed In' report, CW Television Network is the only TV network where women can be seen in accurate proportion to their representation in the U.S. population".
+According to a 2013 report by the Women's Media Center (WMC), the gender gap was not declining at that time and in some industries it was increasing.
+In television, it found that the percentage of female TV characters had decreased and that the ones who appeared on-screen were less likely to be leading roles than the male characters.
+"According to the Center for the Study of Women in Television & Film's 'Boxed In' report, CW Television Network is the only TV network where women can be seen in accurate proportion to their representation in the U.S. population."